Documentation Guidelines

 :start-after: text

-Only the content after the first occurance of the specified text in the external file will be included.
+Only the content after the first occurrence of the specified text in the external file will be included.

 :end-before:

-Only the content before the first occurance of the specified text in the external file will be included.
+Only the content before the first occurrence of the specified text in the external file will be included.

 These and other options described in the docutils include directive documentation.